Navratri

 This nine-night extravaganza holds a special place in the hearts of those who revel in its colours, music, dance, and, most importantly, its profound spiritual significance.
 It's a time when the divine energy, in all its magnificent forms, is revered and celebrated with unmatched zeal.

 It is celebrated four times a year—Chaitra Navratri, Sharad Navratri, Magha Navratri, and Ashada Navratri.
 Among these, Sharad Navratri, which falls in September-October, is the most popular.
-Sharad Navrati 2023 will start on 15th october and end on 24th october.
+Sharad Navratri 2024 will start on 3rd October and ends on 12th October.

 Why is Navratri Celebrated?